European shares flat as falling consumer confidence dents optimism

 The pan-European Stoxx 600 index gave up gains of as much as 0.8 per cent, with the travel and leisure sector – worst hit by pandemic containment measures – falling 1.1 per cent.
 The index has lost more than 36 per cent this year with a recovery from March lows plateauing.

-Losses in the main index were capped by a 2.1 per cent surge in automakers after Germany’s Daimler forecast a rise in operating profit at its Mercedes-Benz cars and vans division in 2020 as sales rebound.
+Losses in the main index were capped by a 2.1 per cent surge in car makers after Germany’s Daimler forecast a rise in operating profit at its Mercedes-Benz cars and vans division in 2020 as sales rebound.

 Shares in Nestlé and Danone rose about 1.5 per cent each.